skmrSharma/config_files/README.md

 + This is my ash/sh profile.
 + tput comes from ncurses cli tools.
 + [afetch](https://github.com/13-CF/afetch) is used with custom config. afetch must be compiled from source, to apply config changes.
++ hikari, and river window managers on tty1 and tty2 respectively.
 ### Qutebroswer
 + Catppuccin theme for qutebroswer.
 Get from github.
 + Unifont, Linux Libertine font set, Terminus, mononoki fonts.